murchie85/steelSpirit/README.md

 DONE: make and render player DONE: Do a simple map DONE: Navigate with aswd DONE: Camera Nav DONE - Map maker, Midjourney images, Fix camera, HIT DAMAGE, player explosion animation, allow player to die, Thinner fire, Double fire, radar cone, LOCK ON
+DONE: Finish isonscreen function - test using a viewport, TRISHOT - Like in Underdefeat, Multi-tile edit
+DONE: - JINK IF NOT IN PIVOT

 # ACCEPTANCE CRITERIA GLOBAL